splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/6-deep-dive-memory/0-overview.md

 ## Concepts related to memory management

-The chapter introduces the following building blocks:
+This chapter introduces these new ideas:

-- Heap
+- The [heap](../1-concepts/01-heap) is an area in memory that the operating system reserves for dynamic memory allocation.

+To access this you may need to revise:

+- Review how memory is allocated on the [stack](../../2-organising-code/1-concepts/01-1-the-stack).
-- Using pointers to access the heap
+- [Pointers](../../4-indirect-access/1-concepts/02-00-pointer) to allow you to indirectly access things values in memory.

-You

-- Allocate memory
-- Free memory
--
+- [Arrays](../../5-working-with-multiples/1-concepts/00-00-array) so that you can store and work with multiple values with ease.

+We will see the instructions needed to:

+- [Allocate memory](../1-concepts/03-allocating-memory) for our program to use.
+- [Free memory](../1-concepts/04-freeing-memory) to return memory you have been allocated when you have finished with it.

+We will also explore revisit the issues around the use of pointers, and explore the new problems that arise from being responsible for memory allocation.